This post is also available in: Ελληνικά (Greek)

 5. Christmas in Bruges

-From late November to Christmas, Bruges gets transformed into a holiday wonderland.
+From late November to Christmas, Bruges gets transformed into a winter wonderland.
 The main square, Grand Place / Grote Markt, is the main focus of the city’s Christmas celebrations, with an open-air ice skating rink and all the characteristic gingerbread houses fully decorated.

 There is also a picturesque Christmas Village at Simon Stevinplein square, near the main square and just off the main shopping street of Bruges.
 Alternatively, there is a cosy Midwinter Festival in Balstraat, with plenty of hot wine, delicious waffles and handmade gifts.